Kamren Curl

-Kamren Curl (born March 3, 1999) is an American professional football safety for the Los Angeles Rams of the National Football League (NFL).
+Kamren Curl (born March 31, 1999) is an American professional football strong safety for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Arkansas Razorbacks and was selected by the Washington Football Team in the seventh round of the 2020 NFL draft.

-College career
+Early life

 Curl was born on March 3, 1999, in San Diego, California.
 He and his family later moved to Muskogee, Oklahoma, where he attended Muskogee High School.
+In high school, Curl was a standout athlete, playing football and competing in track and field.
+In football, Curl played both offense and defense.
+As a senior, he notched 46 catches for 533 yards and six touchdowns on offense and 89 tackes, six pass breakups, and 3 interceptions on defense.
+He was named to the Muskogee Phoenix All Area team as a defensive back.
 A three-star recruit, Curl committed to Arkansas over offers from schools such as Baylor, Nebraska, Oklahoma, TCU, Texas, and Texas Tech.

+College career

 As a true freshman there, he started 12 games at cornerback before switching to safety for his sophomore season, where he had 53 tackles and five pass breakups in 11 games.
 As a junior, Curl had 76 tackles, two interceptions, and two sacks.